Bike

 Communicate

 Use proper hand signals when turning, slowing down, and stopping.
 And try to make eye contact with drivers to know they see you.
-Not sure what they hand signals are?
+Not sure what the hand signals are?

 Tip